 - Mentors must have a 4-year college degree.

 - Mentors must pass a criminal background check and undergo child protection training.

-- Mentors work in triads to ensure students complete their assignments on time.
+- Mentors work with Co-Mentors and their Students to complete their assignments on time.

 - You and your Co-Mentor will be asked to provide brunch and/or lunch for Students on your team every 8 weeks, approximately 3 times a year.
 We recommend spending no more than $10 per student, which totals approximately $250 to be split with your co-Mentor